 - Gary Burton (I found him vapid in the 70s and 80s and 90s, and guess what?
 Still do.
 As my chaperone David said, ‘How much emotional resonance can you get out of a vibraphone?’
 I did have a chance to ask his bassist, Scott Colley, about the experience of playing on Andrew Hill’s “Dusk”, to which he replied that it’s his favorite session he’s ever played on.)

 - Hermeto Pascoal – A legendary Brazilian weaver of wonders, leading his merry pranksters in a musical rite of enchantment.
-His two sets were a spiritual experience for me.
-I hope I’ll have courage to try to encapsulate such a great artist in an upcoming Song of The Week for you.
+His two sets were a spiritual experience for me that I hadn’t experienced since the Grateful Dead.

 - Musica Nuda – Italian duo, contrabassist and chick singer, weird wild wacky, Brechtian theatrical, in-your-face, throwing everything at you from opera to commedia dell’arte.
 Here they are, doing Come Together, which is a bit tame for them.
 But they really let themselves go on I Will Survive and other disco classics.
 They have lots of fine videos on YouTube, if they catch your fancy.

-- Nikki Yanofsky – the Montreal wunderkind, awing even this most jaded listener with her irrepressible 16 year-old ebullience; I hope to dedicate a SoTW to her soon.
+- Nikki Yanofsky – the Montreal wunderkind, awing even this most jaded listener with her irrepressible 16 year-old ebullience.

 - Omri Mor Trio and the Andaloujazz Project – an amazing, moving experience from a young Israeli piano trio playing North African music.
-I promise to write about them soon, at length.
+One of the greatest jazz performances I’ve ever witnessed.
+You can hear some of it here.

 - Rickie Lee Jones